-After analyzing the collected information, the whole team gets involved.
-Depending on a project in a project can be evolved iOS and Android developers (for mobile applications) or back-end and front-end developers (for web applications).
+After analyzing the collected information, the whole project team gets involved.
+Depending on a project in a project can be evolved iOS and Android developers (for mobile applications ) or back-end and front-end developers (for web applications ).
 For any project, there is always a PM, UX/UI designer, and tester involved in ensuring the quality and standards of the produced software.
-Team together reviews the information again to ensure that they can bring value to the final product and create solutions at a satisfactory level of quality.
+The project team together reviews the information again to ensure that they can bring value to the final product and create solutions at a satisfactory level of quality and with customer satisfaction.

 Creating an analysis document

 Once the team double-checks the collected requirements, a person responsible for the project documentation should double-check and include all the details.
 This document contains all information obtained from the client about the project.
-All requirements, expectations, and test results are included in it.
-Furthermore, the document should be a valid benchmark for the entire team’s activities from the start of software development.
+All requirements, expectations, customer satisfaction metrics, and test results are included in it.
+Furthermore, the document should be a valid benchmark for the entire team’s activities from the start of software development of any application software.